 Overall this is an excellent pick for a monocular with night vision capabilities.
-If you don’t require video playback and are looking for simply a straight forward night vision monocular, we highly recommend you checking out the Nightfall 2 by Firefield.
+If you don’t require video playback and are looking for simply a straightforward night vision monocular, we highly recommend you check out the Nightfall 2 by Fairfield.

 Solomark Night Vision Monocular – Most High Tech Night Vision Monocular

 Solomark is a name not a lot of people have heard but one that is becoming synonymous with quality optics.
-Solomark has their hand in a handful of different optic categories from rifle scopes, telescopes, and even microscopes and have created a very quality product with plenty of new digital features that out rank monoculars that are twice as expensive.
+Solomark has its hand in a handful of different optic categories from rifle scopes, telescopes, and even microscopes, and has created a very quality product with plenty of new digital features that outrank monoculars that are twice as expensive.

 The Solomark Night Vision Monocular made our top 3 monocular podium because of its ability to observe a target in complete darkness making it ideal for all types of outdoor activities, such as exploring caves to trekking through the woods.
-The monocular has multi-coated glass objectives, high sensitivity sensors, a IR illuminator, all tying back to an integrated color LCD-Screen (rare to have that for this price range).
+The monocular has multi-coated glass objectives, high sensitivity sensors, and an IR illuminator, all tying back to an integrated color LCD screen (rare to have that for this price range).

 Like the other models above, the exterior of the unit is made from a rubber composite making it difficult to end up in a place it shouldn’t.
-But even if it were to drop in a not so ideal location, you’re not going to damage the components are heavily protected.
+But even if it were to drop in a not-so-ideal location, you’re not going to damage the components that are heavily protected.

 The Solomark almost feels (and looks) like a small set of binoculars, but much easier to hang on to.
 The unit is wider than it is long, which makes it the ideal candidate if you’re looking for a monocular that you can fit into the back pocket of your jeans.

-The choices for Night Vision Monocular can be somewhat overwhelming.
+The choices for Night Vision Monoculars can be somewhat overwhelming.
 Pixel Rate What?
 Infrared Who?
-Even choosing the final 3 out of the top rated monoculars was difficult because there are so many ways to select the best one for your need.
+Even choosing the final 3 out of the top-rated monoculars was difficult because there are so many ways to select the best one for your needs.

 Below are the criteria we used in determining the top 3 rated monoculars available on the market this year.
-If you didn’t like what you saw above, use this guide to help you make the decision in choosing the best night vision enabled monocular for your outdoor needs.
+If you didn’t like what you saw above, use this guide to help you make the decision to choose the best night vision-enabled monocular for your outdoor needs.

 Who Needs a Monocular with Night Vision Capabilities?

-What outdoorsman doesn’t need a monocular is the real question?
-In all seriousness if you spend any time outdoors at night, whether it be hunting, hiking, backpacking, rock climbing, it is money well spent to leverage the night vision features available today.
+What outdoorsman doesn’t need a monocular is the real question.
+In all seriousness, if you spend any time outdoors at night, whether it be hunting, hiking, backpacking, or rock climbing, it is money well spent to leverage the night vision features available today.

 Size & Weight

 When shopping for a night vision monocular an important thing to consider is how you’re going to power all the bells and whistles of your new device.
-A lot of manufactures boast a huge selection of options and features on their monocular, but forget that these are used out in the wilderness, most of the time well away from a dedicated power source.
+A lot of manufacturers boast a huge selection of options and features on their monoculars, but forget that these are used out in the wilderness, most of the time well away from a dedicated power source.

 This will all depend on how you’re going to use it but you’ll get more overall use out of the monocular if it’s lithium battery powered, or you make the extra rechargeable battery purchase.

 It goes without saying that your monocular needs to be rated to handle the outdoors, because where else are you going to use it?
-Luckily most companies that manufacture the best monoculars have weather proofing standard, but there are still varying degrees of weather proof.
+Luckily most companies that manufacture the best monoculars have weatherproofing standards, but there are still varying degrees of weatherproofing.